-You might have even used an RFID wristband to tap and pay for drinks or post a photo to your Facebook account.
+You might have even used an RFID bracelet to tap and pay for drinks or post a photo to your Facebook account.

 Not quite following me?

-Well, here at ID&C we receive lots of questions about RFID wristband technology; how it works and more importantly, what the benefits are for event organizers.
+Well, here at ID&C, we receive lots of questions about RFID technology; how it works and more importantly, what the benefits are for event organizers.

 So, we wanted to explain it plain and simple.
 A beginner's guide if you will.
 An 'RFID wristband 101', if you please...

-RFID describes the method or process of transmitting the unique identity of a wristband (or any RFID-enabled object) using radio waves.
+RFID describes the method or process of transmitting the unique identity of an RFID wristband (or any RFID-enabled object) using radio waves.

 The technology enables specialist readers or 'scanners' to capture the data on an RFID tag and transmit it to a back-end computer system without the requirement for physical contact.